robwierzbowski/grunt-build-control/README.md

 Type: `Boolean`
 Default: `true`

-Prevent committing built code when the main project has uncommitted changes.
-Ensures that every grunt-version-build commit is built from a corrosponding commit on the source code.
+Make sure that every commit on the built code branch matches a commit on the main project branch.
+If the main project's working directory has uncommitted changes, a commit task will throw an error.

 ### Usage

-A common use of grunt-version-build is to commit and push built code to the Github pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.
+A common use of grunt-version-build is to commit and push built code to the GitHub pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.

 ```js
 // Project configuration.